jquery/learn.jquery.com/page/javascript-101/types.md

 alert( people[ "person2" ].firstName );
 ```

-If a property is accessed that has not been defined, it will return a type of undefined.
+If a property is accessed that has not been defined, it will return a type of `undefined`.

 ```
 // Properties that have not been created are undefined.